maurizioromano/ParticleSwarmOptimization/README.md

 # ParticleSwarmOptimization
-R Script for reproducibility purposed of the PSOPR algorithm
+R Script codes for reproducibility purpose of the PSOPR algorithm